Creating SSL certificates for Socialcast On Premise (2008649)

 Note: Your CA may also provide instructions about how to generate a CSR that is compatible with their signing process.

 Generating a Certificate Signing Request

 Note: VMware highly recommends using a 2048 bit private key for enhanced security.
 However, these keys are incompatible with Windows XP before SP1.
-If support for these legacy unsupported operating systems is required, generate a 1024 bit key with the command above.
+If support for these legacy unsupported operating systems is required, generate a 1024 bit key with the preceding command.